Nutritional supplements are widely available, but do we all need to supplement our diets and are supplements really doing us any good?

 The dosage on Informed-Sport accredited supplements will be accurate, with recommended intake levels provided.

-1. Nutricheck tests whether you are getting all the right vitamins and minerals from you diet.
-It includes Active B12, Calcium, Folate, Ferritin, Iron, Vitamin D and Magnesium, along with biomarkers for cardiovascular health, liver health and blood.
+Our Nutricheck home blood test checks whether you are getting all the right vitamins and minerals from your diet.
+It includes Active B12, Calcium, Folate, Ferritin, Iron, Vitamin D, and Magnesium, along with biomarkers for cardiovascular health, liver health, and blood.
+Learn more

-2. Baseline Plus tests 20 key biomarkers for cardiovascular health, liver health, metabolism and vitamin and minerals including Active B12, Folate, Ferritin, Vitamin D and Calcium.
+Our Baseline Plus health check tests over 20 key biomarkers for cardiovascular health, liver health, metabolism, and vitamin and minerals including Active B12, Folate, Ferritin, Vitamin D, and Calcium.
+Learn more

 You can also add additional biomarkers to your test to tailor it to your needs.